zero-stroke/SecuritiesCorrelations/README.md

 Feel free to fork the repository and submit pull requests for any enhancements or bug fixes.
 We appreciate your contribution!

 ## License:
-This project is open source and available under the MIT License.
+This project is open source and available under the GNU General Public License.

 ![GME Plot](ui/screenshots/GME_default.png)